michaelwong753/palm-payment-website/README.md

 ## About
 This is a landing page template for those who want to validate their idea and launch a start-up!

+## Features
+1. Compatible for both Desktop and Mobile view!
+2. Include Sign Up and Sign In pages
+3. Simple and easy for users to navigate.
+Perfect for those who want to validate their business idea!

 ## Getting Started
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).